Red Letter Day & Ghost in the Graveyard (2019) Indie Fundamentals

 Sharp Nails And A Ghost

-The driver of the story is Sally Sullivan (Kelly Berglund) who from time to time discovers clues about her past that don’t add up.
-There’s a whole mean girl slash live triangle scenario going on between its two main players all relating back to the accident in the graveyard.
-Zoe (Olivia Larsen) tries her best to facilitate her mother’s evil plan but is somehow thwarted by needing to lick Sally’s blood.
+The driver of the story is Sally Sullivan (Kelly Berglund), who, from time to time, discovers clues about her past that don’t add up.
+There’s a whole mean girl slash live triangle scenario going on between its two main players, all relating back to the accident in the graveyard.
+Zoe (Olivia Larsen) tries her best to facilitate her mother’s evil plan, but is somehow thwarted by needing to lick Sally’s blood.

-I wanted to be surprised by the swing in tone this story creates but there is just way too much going on without much depth to anything.
+I wanted to be surprised by the swing in tone this story creates, but there is just way too much going on without much depth to anything.
 Plus trying to hear several people attempt to say the word Bezelbub over and over made me even more uninvested in the end result.

 I give Ghost in the Graveyard